FreespiritD/sdroxide/docs/USER_MANUAL.md

 - **Bands with no published verdict stay blank.** The feed covers four groups — 80/40 m, 30/20 m, 17/15 m and 12/10 m — and nothing else.
 160 m, 60 m, 6 m,
-  2 m and 70 cm have no `CONDX` and no chip colour, and never will: filling them in from a neighbouring group would be inventing data.
+  2 m and 70 cm have no `CONDX` and no button colour, and never will: filling them in from a neighbouring group would be inventing data.
 60 m sits *inside* the published frequency range and is still not covered.
 - **A band with no paths is not called closed.** An empty row means nothing was